cashfree/pg-integration-kits/php/ReadMe.md

 Download the php folder from the above repository.You can refer [here](https://stackoverflow.com/questions/7106012/download-a-single-folder-or-directory-from-a-github-repo) to download a single folder from the repository.

 Extract the downloaded zip file and place it in the root directory of your web server.
-Let's assume that the root directory is /var/www/html (the copied directory should then look like /var/www/html/php/)
+In linux the default root directory is /var/www/html (the copied folder should then look like /var/www/html/php/).
+In wndows if you installed WAMP to c:\wamp then your webserver root directory would be c:\wamp\www.

 ## Pre-requisites